Doctor of Philosophy in Biblical Interpretation and Theology

 Students will prepare a complete Dissertation Proposal, and, once this is approved, they will commence further research and writing.
 This will be an original work that makes a significant contribution to the academic field.

-After all the coursework is completed, students will submit a Dissertation Proposal.
-They will work closely with the Adviser to make the work a clear, distinct, substantive and unique work.
+After all the coursework is completed, the Comprehensive Exams passed, and any co-requisite expectations satisfied, students will submit a Dissertation Proposal.
+They will work closely with the Adviser/Dissertation Committee chair to make the work a clear, distinct, substantive and unique work.
 Proposals will be evaluated and the following assessments offered:

 - Accepted, no revisions